Of the The lieutenants, and marine officers of

 becoming a sort of Chief of Police

-charged among other matters with the duty of preserving
+charged ^ among other matters with the duty of preserving

-order on the populous lower gun-decks.
+order on among other matters the populous lower gun-decks.

-Claggat Clagga r t was a man about
+Claggat Clagga^ r t was a man about

 forty years of age. five and thirty,